-Law enforcement conducted a search of the garden belonging to a man suspected of hiding the artifact and stumbled upon this stunning piece of decorative art, concealed beneath a concrete slab.
-Smugglers were reportedly planning to sell the mosaic on the black market for antiques, according to the publication Arkeonews.
+Law enforcement searched the garden of a man suspected of hiding the artifact and found the mosaic concealed beneath a concrete slab.
+Smugglers were reportedly planning to sell the mosaic on the black market, according to the publication Arkeonews.

 The recovered mosaic has been handed over to the Mardin Museum for conservation and further study.